Tensor structures in the theory of modulus presheaves with transfers: Introduction

 As an application of these methods, we obtain that certain higher Chow groups of zero-cycles with modulus condition defined via either the {\em sum} or the {\em ssup} convention do agree, see Corollary \ref{Cor:hCH-GaM}. \end{para}

 \begin{para} We are going to study another tensor structure $\tte$ on $\MPST$.
 This arises as follows.
-Recall that we employed the monoidal structure on $\MSm$ defined by \eqref{eq:oldmonoidstr}.
-Unlike the case of $\Sm$, this is {\em not} a (categorical) product.
+Recall that we employed the monoidal structure on $\MCor$ defined by \eqref{eq:oldmonoidstr}.
+This is {\em not} a (categorical) product on the category of proper modulus pairs $\MSm$.
 As we will see in Proposition \ref{prop:prod-msm}, there does exist a product, which we denote by $\tte$.
 This in turn induces another tensor structure $\tte$ on $\MPST$.
 Although it does not behave very well with $\CI$ (see Remark \ref{rmk:interval}), we will also explore this second tensor product.
 For instance, we will prove an analogue of the Theorems \ref{intro-thm1} and \ref{intro-thm2} for $\tte$.
 We also show, that on function fields we get in this way the $K$-groups of reciprocity functors from \cite{IR} back, see Theorem \ref{cor:tenT}.
-In fact \ref{intro-thm2}\ref{intro-thm2.2} is a consequence of this and the analogous result for the $K$-groups of reciprocity functors from \cite{RY14}. \end{para}
+In fact, the isomorphism from Theorem \ref{intro-thm2}\ref{intro-thm2.4} in the case $\tte$ was proven for function fields in \cite{IR}.
+Note however, that the left hand side of Theorem \ref{intro-thm2}\ref{intro-thm2.3} vanishes in the case $\tte$, as a consequence of \cite[Thm 5.5.1]{IR}.
+Finally we want to mention, that the comparison with the $K$-groups of reciprocity functors, together with \cite{RY14} imply the following (see Corollary \ref{cor:prop-tten}): Assume $\ch(k)=0$.
+Let $A$ be an abelian variety over $k$ and $F\in \RSC$.
+Then for every regular local $k$-algebra